G-Nan/Prediction-COVID-19/README.md

-# Prediction-COVID-19
+# Prediction-COVID-19 (2023-02-22 ~ ing)
-Predicting the number of COVID-19 infections
+Predicting the number of COVID-19 infections.

 ## Description
 - We predict the number of COVID-19 infections in each of 17 cities in South Korea. <br>